The First Decade

 1935 appointment of Foster A. Reynolds as legal agent for F.A.
 Reynolds Co.

 United States trademark documentation indicates that the Reynolds name was first used for commerce in February 1936.
 If commercial operations had begun any earlier than that (having incorporated three months earlier), there is no documented record of where or by whom instruments may have been manufactured and sold.
 It is also possible that February represents the date that the Reynolds name was free to be used for commerce—meaning he no longer was associated with H.N.
 White Co.
-There is no record of when Reynolds officially resigned, but it likely was between November 1935 and February 1936.
+There is no record of when Reynolds officially left White, but it likely was between November 1935 and February 1936.

 On March 20, 1936, the Cleveland Plain Dealer reported that the "recently organized" F.A.
 Reynolds Co. had secured a 10-year lease for a "modern three-story brick building" with 21,000 square feet of floor space near the heart of Cleveland.
 Foster Reynolds told the newspaper that the location was selected "because of manufacturing conditions, nearness to supply of raw materials and convenience of distribution of the finished product."
 The new company, located at 2837-53 Prospect Avenue, was just over a mile from the central railway terminal in Cleveland and about two miles away from the H.N.
 White factory where Reynolds had spent most of his career.